maltreanungkur/web/content/teaching/UDGRP/_index.md

 In this lecture, I did some problem solving on group actions and discussed some ideas frequently used:

-- Identifying different quotient groups intuitively
+- Identifying different quotient groups intuitively.
-- Formalizing different quotienting ideas using Isomorphism Theorems
+- Formalizing different quotienting ideas using Isomorphism Theorems.
-- Quotienting on $\mathbb{R}^2$, while seeing it as a two-dimensional vector space
+- Quotienting on $\mathbb{R}^2$, while seeing it as a two-dimensional vector space.
 - Some examples of proofs based on group actions like: Cayley's Theorem, Group Action on Automorphsim Groups of Certain Cayley Graphs, etc.

 **Lecture Notes**: [Download](https://github.com/maltreanungkur/web/raw/main/documents/GGT_Lec5.pdf)<br>